-With the turn of the century and expansion of the world wide web as we know it, the possibilities of PPC for small businesses are virtually limitless.
+With the turn of the century and the expansion of the world wide web as we know it, the possibilities of PPC for small businesses are virtually limitless.
 Websites are being created right and left – each with a specific purpose.
 With the rapid growth of the internet and digital advances in the last few years – there became a need for a filing system of sorts.
 Otherwise, how would anyone be able to find anything on the world wide web with millions and millions of options?

 Users, businesses, and search engines alike needed something that could easily sift through everything and provide exactly what people are searching for.
 All within seconds.
 Google created just that.